 If your home is damaged enough that you need to live somewhere else for a while, you’ll want to lock it up before you leave.
-Bad weather, vandals and thieves can cause further damage to your property.
-Remove all remaining valuables from the property, cover any openings created by the fire and lock all the doors before you leave.
-You can also call your local police department to let them know that the home will be sitting empty until it can be repaired.
+Bad weather, vandals, and thieves can cause further damage to your property.
+Remove all remaining valuables from the property, cover any openings created by the fire, and lock all the doors before you leave.
+Talk with trusted neighbors to let them know that the home will be sitting empty until it can be repaired.

 Get help from local disaster relief services

 If you rent your home, let your landlord know about the fire and any damage.

 You’ll want to get in touch with your insurance company right away to find out what you need to do to file a claim ASAP.
 They might have you make a list of everything that was damaged in the fire or take photos of the damage to your property.
 You can also ask for an advance against your claim to help pay for supplies you need right away.

 When you hear your smoke alarm beeping, you don’t want to waste any time grabbing your belongings: Just get out of the building as quickly as possible.
 That means that many important documents might be damaged in a fire.
 Contact the appropriate agencies and companies to replace your driver’s license, car registration, insurance policies, passports, birth certificate, Social Security card, credit cards, titles to deeds, medical records, income tax papers, and any other important documents that were lost in the fire.

 Save your receipts for any spending related to the fire

 Check for structural damage

 Before you go inside your home after a fire, inspect the exterior for signs of structural damage.
 Keep an eye out for loose power lines, cracks in the foundation, broken walls, missing support beams, and other damage.
 It’s best to ask a contractor or building inspector to formally inspect your home before you re-enter it after a fire.